hackerbay/interview/README.md

 Now.

+**Is my salary negotiable?**

+No. We pay everyone in the company equally.
+All Jr Devs are paid the same, all the Sr devs are paid the same, etc. Your salary depends only on your role.

 **Can I do Round 2 in AngularJS instead?**

 No. ReactJs is easy to learn.
 3 days is enough to learn ReactJS from scratch and implement the project.